 Satisfactory completion of a course involves participation in experiences, which are integral requirements of the syllabus including such things as assignments, class participation and practical work.
 Students are required to complete all set tasks, not only those for assessment.
 For the Principal to deem them as satisfactorily completing the course, students must make a serious attempt at assessment tasks in excess of 50% of the available marks for a course.

 Attendance is an integral part of satisfactorily completing a course.
-The school recognises a minimum of 85% attendance for satisfactory completion of course work.
+NSW Department of Education recognises that less than 90% attendance makes a student educationally at risk.